Self (?) Control

 “Now the fruit of the spirit is love, joy, peace, patience, kindness, goodness, faithfulness, meekness, self-control: against such things there is no law.
 Now those of Christ Jesus crucify the flesh together with its passions, and lusts.”
 Galatians 5:22-25 CLV

-Self control?
+Self-control?
 Hmm.
 There’s that word self and that’s not a reliable source!
 Isn’t that a contradiction to yielding all to God as He does the work?
-We are able to recognize that it is the nature and spirit of God that has and produces in us all of the other fruit of the spirit.
-We abide in the Vine of His nature and He produces the fruit within us.
+We can recognize that it is the nature and spirit of God that produces in us all of the fruit of the spirit.
+We abide in the Vine of His nature as He produces the fruit within us.
 Why would this one fruit be an exception, something that our self-will is to accomplish?

-Self-control comes from the Greek word egkrateia, meaning “continence, temperance” with root words implying a strength or power.
-Continence is bodily control while temperance shows forth the ability to be moderate and self restrained.
-This fruit of the spirit does relate to disciplining our will to be moderate in all things, not self-indulgently allowing our bodies to do whatever we choose.
+Self-control comes from the Greek word egkrateia, meaning “continence, temperance,” with the root word implying a strength or power.
+Continence is bodily control, while temperance shows forth the ability to be moderate and self-restrained.
+This fruit of the spirit does relate to disciplining our wills to be moderate in all things, not self-indulgently allowing our bodies to do whatever we choose.
 We have choices about what we yield our wills to do, with the holy spirit ideally given mastery over our soul and body.

 Daily life does requires control of the self-will to submit to His will.
 We do need this fruit of the spirit but the way it has been translated may be misleading.
+What happens when we ourselves attempt to control our flesh?
+It’s Romans 7 all over again.
 HE is our strength when we are weak.
-What happens when we ourselves attempt to control our flesh?
-It’s Romans 7 all over again:

 “For I know that in me, that is, in my lower self, nothing good has its home; for while the will to do right is present with me, the power to carry it out is not.”
 Romans 7:18 Weymouth

 It takes a very strong will to deny ourselves what we most want.
 Some things are easy to control when we have little desire for them.
 Lack of power over our flesh appears most often in the strong desires of our bodies to be sexual, to eat whatever we want, and to drink to excess.
-Even those appetites that the world labels good but do not give life are sinful when leading to lack of self-restraint.
-This falls short of God’s perfect will when we choose what self wants rather than doing the will of God.
+Even those appetites that the world labels good but do not give life are sinful when leading to a lack of self-restraint.
+When we choose what self wants rather than what God desires, it falls short of God’s perfect will

-And speaking of food…that’s one of the battles we have: to eat or not to eat.
-God wants us to enjoy the fruit of our land but it would seem we believers are excessively tolerant of surfeiting.
-This is overindulgence, gluttony, or excessive consumption of food and drink, leading to physical and spiritual sluggishness.
-We are warned not to allow this but it seems to be of little concern compared to what we consider the gross sins of the flesh.
+And speaking of food…that’s one of the battles some of us have.
+What would God have us eat or not eat?
+God wants us to enjoy the fruit of our land, but it would seem we believers are excessively tolerant of surfeiting.
+This is overindulgence, gluttony, or excessive consumption of food and drink, which leads to physical and spiritual sluggishness.
+We are warned not to allow this, but it seems to be of little concern compared to what we consider the grosser sins of the flesh.

-When our physical appetites are out of control, we have a battle on our hands.
+When our physical appetites are out of control, whether for food, drink, or sex, we have a battle on our hands.
 The roots of overindulgence are many and often take the Lord to eradicate.
 Jesus said:

 “But watch yourselves, or your hearts will be weighed down by dissipation, drunkenness, and the worries of life—and that day will spring upon you suddenly like a snare.”
 Luke 21:34 BSB